moehriegitt/hob3l/doc/jsformat.md

      Triangles of this part of the scene, each as 3 indices into the 'vertex', 'normal', and 'color' arrays.

+  - 'xform' : optional array[16] of float:
+     A 16 entry (4x4) matrix with indices 0..3 forming the first column, to transform the complete scene.
+This transformation is unconditionally applied to all the coordinates of the scene.
+It is equivalent to applying the transformation before writing the output file.

 Each 3 value entry in the 'vertex' and 'normal' arrays and each 4 value entry 'color' array correspond to each other, i.e., the 'normal' array has to have the same size as the 'vertex' array, and for every 3